Music Education Council:

 - Music supports attainment in numeracy and literacy and MEC will ensure that Head Teachers and community leaders understand its importance in living a well balanced and enriching life.

-Government and ring-fenced funding for music education must remain in place to 2015
+Government and ring-fenced funding for music education must remain in place

 - Music education is a front line service and funding must be maintained, targeted and sustained for long-term results.